-MAT003 MATHEMATICS APPLIED TO DENTAL TECHNOLOGY
+MATHEMATICS APPLIED TO DENTAL TECHNOLOGY

-3 credits (90 hours) The course will emphasize the application of basic math skills used in solving occupational technical problems.
+The course will emphasize the application of basic math skills used in solving occupational technical problems.
 The topics are included: fractions, decimals, percentages, ratios and proportion, measurements and conversion of the English and metric measurement systems.
 Application of formulas, technical applications and basic statistics.